The Good Shepherd's Keeper: Vol. I

 Again, Elijah chuckled nervously.
 He could not hide it.
 He had to tell her something, so he eased her into the conversation.
 “You know how I told you that the spiritual realm is made up of antimatter?”

-“Now get this.
-Matter and consciousness are both like water, which also exists in three states.
+“Okay, now get this.
+Matter and the consciousness are both like water, which also exists in three states.
 There's ice which is a solid like common matter.
 Then there’s steam, which is a gas and is the exact opposite of ice, just like antimatter is the opposite of common matter.
-And then there's liquid water which is like dark matter – again, Heaven.
+And then there's liquid water which is its neutral form, as dark matter, or Heaven, is the neutral form of matter.”

-Elijah could feel the adrenaline pumping in his blood as he got closer to concluding his theory.
-Kristy appeared interested, if not enthused.
+Elijah’s veins pulsated with adrenaline as he got closer to concluding his theory.

 “You see, common matter and antimatter aren’t exploding on contact!
 They’re imploding!
 The light created by this reaction is the same light that creates the tunnel of light people see when they die and come back to life – because at death the conscious and the subconscious come together and return back to Heaven!
 It’s even the same light that scientists say lights up a human egg at the time of conception!
 Again, it’s the manipulation of matter to divide the consciousness between realms!
 The Big Bang – that wasn't just an explosion that created the stars and planets!
 It was God literally taking a piece of Heaven and dividing it between the common matter of the world around us and the antimatter spirit world!”